jfromaniello/node-windows-eventlog/README.md

 In order to log events you need to run the application with an elevated account: ie administrator or system account.
 Windows services run with the system account so this project works  well with [WinSer](https://github.com/jfromaniello/winser).

+## TODO

+- Use uv_queue_work to execute the writelog method in a different thread ( ? )

+## About win32 native modules

+If you are looking on how to create native modules in windows follow [this great tutorial](https://github.com/saary/node.net/).

 ## License

 (The MIT License)